ssapgosu12/mapcopier/README.md

 # mapcopier
-copies map's audio, metadata, timing, etc and makes a new map.
+copies map's audio, metadata, timing, etc and makes a new empty map.

-press f5 then enter in osu editor mode when map is copied.
+press f5 then enter in osu editor mode to quickly access to new map.

 it does not copy hit objects (aka notes)